Constitution of the Balint Society of Australia

 Membership of the Society shall consist of Ordinary and Honorary members.

-The affairs of the Society shall be managed by a Committee in accordance with the provisions of the Associations Incorporation Reform Act 2012
+The affairs of the Society shall be managed by the BSANZ Board in accordance with the provisions of the Associations Incorporation Reform Act 2012., Victoria, Australia.

 The Society may at any time be dissolved in accordance with the provisions of the Associations Incorporation Reform Act 2012